The Shunting Yard Algorithm: Simple Bottom-up Expression Parsing

 }

 Thankfully, we can determine the precedence of an operator with a simple O(1) table lookup, so it doesn't give us the same kind of performance hit that you get from precedence climbing with recursive descent.
-In this case I use a simple switch statement to match the precedence to operator, as well as the associativity of said operator, though you can also use a hash table, array lookup, or whatever loop up structure you prefer, just keep in mind it should be an O(1) loop up operation.
+In this case I use a simple switch statement to match the precedence to operator, as well as the associativity of said operator, though you can also use a hash table, array lookup, or whatever look-up structure you prefer, just keep in mind it should be an O(1) look up operation.

 bool leftAssociates(char c) {